 I quit blogging for a while…

-As I never actually wanted to be a full-time blogger, combined with a strong disapproval from my ex-fiancee and mixed feelings about my press trip I thought I’m never going back to writing again.
+As I never actually wanted to be a full-time blogger, combined with strong disapproval from my ex-fiancee and mixed feelings about my press trip I thought I’m never going back to writing again.
 I couldn’t write a word for weeks, as I felt ashamed of my messy life situation and disgusted by wannabe travelers.
 I didn’t want to belong to this community and represent more than just an empty bunch of articles begging for more traffic.

 Once again, I returned to California…